This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Repeat the process with the remaining dough.

-Enjoy lauki paratha with Tomato Chutney, yogurt, Homemade Strawberry Jam, or a piping hot cup of tea.
+Serve The Parathas: Enjoy lauki paratha with yogurt, Tomato Chutney, Strawberry Jam, pickles, or a piping hot cup of tea.
+I also like to serve some Aloo Soya(Indian Fried Dill Potatoes) or Aloo Gobi ( Potato Cauliflower Curry) for a complete meal.

 There are a few variations to this recipe, that I usually make.
 My family enjoys a variety of vegetables, so I include them in my paratha.
 From plain paratha to one with veggies.